cilium/cilium/Documentation/policy/language.rst

 It restricts the ability of an endpoint to emit and/or receive packets on a particular port using a particular protocol.
-If no layer 4 policy is specified for an endpoint, the endpoint is allowed to send and receive on all layer 4 ports and protocols.
+If no layer 4 policy is specified for an endpoint, the endpoint is allowed to send and receive on all layer 4 ports and protocols including ICMP.
+If any layer 4 policy is specified, then ICMP will be blocked unless it's related to a connection that is otherwise allowed by the policy.
 Layer 4 policies apply to ports after service port mapping has been applied.

-Layer 4 policy can be specified at both ingress and egress using the ``toPorts`` field:
+Layer 4 policy can be specified at both ingress and egress using the ``toPorts`` field.
 The ``toPorts`` field takes a ``PortProtocol`` structure which is defined as follows:

 .. code-block:: go